I foresee a moment in the future when there will be a major power outage, leaving us in the dark for hours or even days at a time.

 Why does produce go bad so quickly?

-There are a combination of factors that can influence produce to spoil quickly.
+A combination of factors can influence produce to spoil quickly.
 Understanding these factors can give us insight into keeping them in their optimum state for as long as possible, especially when refrigeration is not an option.
 Keeping produce as fresh as possible is also vital to maintaining the maximum amount of nutrients they provide.

 OTHER CHEMICAL CHANGES: